morzathor/Password-Generator/README.md

+### This is
-###Simple Python password generator which takes service, email (or username) of service and generates password.
+A simple python password generator which takes service, email (or username) of service and generates password.

 You can specify the length you want for the password as well.